frovedis/frovedis/doc/manual/python/ml/arima.md

 - A list or tuple of shape (n_samples,)
 - A matrix of shape (n_samples, 1)

-Also, it accepts a pandas DataFrame having single column and a datetime index.
+Also, it accepts a pandas Series or DataFrame having single column with a numeric or datetime index.
+**Currently, it does not support frovedis DataFrame as timeseries data.**
 **_exog_**: An unused parameter.
 (Default: =None)
 **_order_**: A tuple parameter having 3 elements (p,d,q) that specifies the order of the model for the autoregressive(p), differences(d), and moving average(q) components.
 (Default: (1, 0, 0))